Preston Parker

-Preston Parker (born February 13, 1987) is a former American football wide receiver and return specialist.
+Preston Parker (born February 13, 1987) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2010.
-He played college football at Florida State University and The University of North Alabama.
+He played college football for the Florida State Seminoles and North Alabama Lions.

-High school
+Early life

 Parker graduated from Atlantic Community High School in 2006.
 PrepStar Magazine awarded him All-American honors following his senior season.
 After catching 45 passes for 1,150 yards with 11 touchdowns as a senior, The Florida Sports Writers Association selected Parker to the All-State first team in Class 5A.
 Rivals.com ranked him as the No. 12 wide receiver and gave him four stars.
 In 2006, on the Preseason Florida Top 100, Rivals also listed him as the second ranked wide receiver as well as the number 18th ranked overall player in the state of Florida.
 He finished his varsity career with 90 receptions for 1,960 yards, 30 touchdowns and, as a defensive back, received Class 5A all-state second team honors.
 He chose Florida State over Miami, Minnesota, and NC State.